jbzdarkid/witness-trainer/README.md

   * This will allow you to look all the way up and down (helpful for lining up with a pixel on the ground)
 - Open nearby doors
   * This will search for nearby Entity_Door objects, and open any nearby ones.
 I'm not too sure why you'd need this, but it's here anyways.
+- Custom hotkeys
+  * Hotkeys can now be changed by using the hotkey file at %LocalAppData%\WitnessTrainer\hotkeys.txt
+  * If the file does not exist, it will be created at app start
+  * You must reload the app to handle new hotkeys
+  * Supports US-INTL keys, please contact me if you need help with non-english keybinds
+  * Keybinds are available for any button/checkbox (even if they're not present by default).
+Check out the keybinds file for a full list of bindable actions.
+- Noclip fly up/down
+  * While in noclip mode, use these buttons (or hotkeys) to ascend and desend
+  * Keys can be held to move continuously
+  * Vertical speed scales with noclip speed